1wunderkind/loopgpt-backend/WEEK6_COMPLETE.md

 **You've completed the 6-week guardrails implementation plan!**

-The LoopGPT platform has been transformed from "Ferrari without brakes" to a production-ready, secure, monitored, and optimized system ready for launch.
+The LooptOS platform has been transformed from "Ferrari without brakes" to a production-ready, secure, monitored, and optimized system ready for launch.

 **What we built together:**